douglas125/AzureFaceDemo/README.md

 # AzureFaceDemo

+Face detection in C# using Azure cognitive services.

-A demonstration of face recognition in images and videos using Azure Face Recognition cloud services.
+A demonstration of face detection in images and videos using Azure Face cloud services.

 ![Sample result](/FaceDemo/SampleIdentif.png)